MarkyMark1000/PYTHON__BASIC_OPTION_PRICING_FOR_GITHUB/README.md

 Unittests are very important when writing a pricing module because it can ensure that the price generated is rational.

 Because we are quite often comparing calculated results against a result based upon random numbers, there was a chance that the unit tests could fail.
 For this reason I allowed a large margin of error based upon the standard deviation when comparing option prices to their monte carlo prices.
-At a later point in time I decided to create a unit test that uses patch object to fix the random numbers generated, which should fix the unit test price result.
+At a later point in time I decided to create a unit test that uses 'patch object' to fix the random numbers generated.
+This should 'fix' the unit test price result.
 Both set of tests have been left in so that you could choose which style to use.
+Using 'patch object' would probably be safer to ensure the price generated in the test is always consistent.

 ## MAKEFILE